This article is part of a five-part series on race conditions. The complete series is:

 When I run this implementation, there are almost always four records in

-, so this is clearly not workable.
+settings, all with the same name, so this is clearly not workable.
 Let’s

 look at the SQL this generates to understand what’s happening: